elpop/widget-server/README.md

           git clone https://github.com/elpop/widget-server.git

-      When the clone process end, you see a new directory called "__widget-server__"
+      When the clone process end, you see a new directory called __widget-server__

    3) Enter in the directory and copy the configurations files and customize